Texas law allowing police to arrest migrants suspected of being in country illegally blocked by federal judge

 Ezra also wrote that if the state arrested and deported migrants who may be eligible for political asylum, that would violate the Constitution and also be "in violation of U.S. treaty obligations."

-"Finally, the Court does not doubt the risk that cartels and drug trafficking pose to many people in Texas," Ezra wrote in his ruling.
+"Finally, the court does not doubt the risk that cartels and drug trafficking pose to many people in Texas," Ezra wrote in his ruling.
 "But as explained, Texas can and does already criminalize those activities.
-Nothing in this Order stops those enforcement efforts.
-No matter how emphatic Texas’s criticism of the Federal Governments handling of immigration on the border may be to some, disagreement with the federal government’s immigration policy does not justify a violation of the Supremacy Clause."
+Nothing in this order stops those enforcement efforts.
+No matter how emphatic Texas' criticism of the Federal government's handling of immigration on the border may be to some, disagreement with the federal government's immigration policy does not justify a violation of the Supremacy Clause."

 In a statement, Abbott said the state "will not back down in our fight" and that he expects this case would eventually be decided by the U.S. Supreme Court.
 On social media, he wrote that he is "not worried" because "this was fully expected."